-Panorama Therapy | Miranda Nadeau PhD, Psychologist in 42+ States
+Panorama Therapy | Miranda Nadeau Ph.D., Psychologist

-Step 1: Recognize and Name Your Emotions
+Step 1: Recognize and name your emotions

-Breathe in and just notice what you're feeling.
-The first step is to turn your attention and take note of what you are feeling.
+The first step is to turn your attention toward what you’re feeling.
 Curiosity is key.
-Start by just noticing what you’re feeling, asking yourself:
+Start by just noticing, and ask yourself:

-Step 2: Allow and Honor Your Experience
+Step 2: Allow and honor your experience

 • If you notice pressure: Is it even or uneven, supportive or crushing?